By Lisa Lee (Diversity Program Manager, Facebook)

 Things have obviously changed somewhat since then.
 In a silent way however, rather than giving up their dreams for the sake of their husbands’ dreams, women are now expected to give up their dreams for the sake of their children’s dreams.
 I want to be clear that I say the above with no judgement.
 I also want to be a mom one day and I know that for some, there is nothing greater than being able to give your children everything that you have, if not more, so their future is more promising than yours.
 This is what my mom gave me.
 But at the same time, I can’t help thinking about the dreams that my mom gave up.
 What if she were able to be the singer that we all thought she could have been?
 Or the nurse that ever so carefully nurtured patients back to health?
 What if she were meant to be her own boss, rather than guiding my dad about his business behind the closed doors of our small dining room?

 What if she could have been any of that as well as being my mom?
 I believe she would have still been my mom, the same mom who let me cry on her shoulder when my first dog passed away and the same mom who sat in a diner with me and watched me cry after my first boyfriend and I broke up.

-This is why when the opportunity came up for Facebook to partner with Hackbright Academy, a program that develops women to become software developers in just ten weeks, I immediately thought about the moms – the women who took a career break for their family but are now looking to brush up so they can transition back into work.
+This is why when the opportunity came up for Facebook to partner with Hackbright Academy, the software engineering school for gender equality, I immediately thought about the moms – the women who took a career break for their family but are now looking to brush up so they can transition back into work.

 In just a few weeks, we developed the Moms in Tech Sponsorship Program.